rommguy/react-custom-scroll/README.md

 - heightRelativetoParent : string, default undefined.
 Content height limit is relative to parent - the value should be the height limit.
 - onScroll - function, default undefined.
 Listener that will be called on each scroll.
 - addScrolledClass - boolean, default false.
 If true, will add a css class 'content-scrolled' while being scrolled.
+- freezePosition - boolean, default false.
+When true, will prevent scrolling.

 ##### Example for heightRelativetoParent